TL;DR

 The true danger of hearing loss lies not in the silence it creates, but in the devastating chain reaction it triggers within the brain and body.
 Medical science has now drawn clear, evidence-based lines connecting hearing impairment to some of today's most feared health conditions.

 This is perhaps the most critical link to understand.
-The 2020 report from the Lancet Commission on Dementia Prevention, Intervention, and Care identified hearing loss in mid-life as the single largest modifiable risk factor for developing dementia, outweighing factors like smoking, high blood pressure, and physical inactivity.
+The 2020 report from the UK public and industry sources on Dementia Prevention, Intervention, and Care identified hearing loss in mid-life as the single largest modifiable risk factor for developing dementia, outweighing factors like smoking, high blood pressure, and physical inactivity.

 How does this happen?